-Let’s read some decisive advantages with Setup FTP server on Windows 10 such as:
+Let’s read some decisive advantages with the Setup FTP server on Windows 10 such as:

 - It needs minimal requirement i.e. good internet speed

-- Users can transfer the large volume of data easily.
+- Users can transfer a large volume of data easily.
 For example, you can send 1 TB PC backup over the FTP server i.e. quite meaningful for PC users

 - It supports multiple accounts which are necessary for personal or commercial purpose

 - Office or family members can access large data storage from remote computers